 (b) Create a simple function of one argument.
 Some functions are programs which require inputs.
 The inputs to a function are called arguments.
 Functions such as cos or abs have a single argument.
 Other functions have multiple arguments.
 The following function skeleton is provided for you to create your own function m-file.
 Your function should accept one argument, hopefully a number, and determine whether it is even, odd, or neither (e.g. non-integer).
-The if statement and mod command will be useful for this operation.
+The ifstatement and mod command will be useful for this operation.
 The function should print "The input is even", "The input is odd", "The input is not an integer", or "The input is not a number" as a result of your evaluation.
+You probably want to use the help command to lookup the built in commands if and isnumeric.